-- a) Entry to the competition is made by completing an official Entry Form and submitting it to the Secretary General, to be received by 15th of January 2022.
-Entrants have to designate a 14 day continuous period between the 25th of June and the 31st of July, to facilitate the Jury Visits and this should be stated in the form.
-No other preferences can be considered during planning of the jury itinerary.
-Jury legs may overlap, if necessary. - b.
-The final schedule of the assessment itineraries will be announced after the Spring Meeting.
-The date and time of judging will be based on the most logical and cheapest option available.
-The length of the working day will be a major consideration when planning the legs. - c.
-General advanced information about the entrant has to be provided for the Spring Meeting of the jury.
-This can be in the form of small promotional brochures or other media. - d.
-Following acceptance of the entry form, a portfolio shall be prepared with background information on the centre to be adjudicated.
-This shall be in electronic form, to be received by the Secretary General by 1st of June 2022, for forwarding to jury members. - e.
-The portfolio shall be a maximum size of 24 pages (double sided) of A4, [font size minimum 10 pt.], with details of the year-round activities of the entrant in accordance with the criteria of Entente Florale Europe.
-One hard copy of the portfolio should be provided to each jury member on site before judging.
-Simple, cost-efficient methods are preferred.
-A portfolio that is submitted after the deadline will be not circulated to jury members.

-- f.
-Also, in case of Thematic Awards, a separate 2 page submission in line with the respective award guidelines should be attached when submitting the portfolio. - g.
-A clear and visible Entente Florale Europe logo should be used in all documentation in connection with the competition.
-The logo can be downloaded from the EFE homepage.
+- a) Entry to the competition is made by completing an official Entry Form and submitting it to the Secretary General, to be received by the 15th of January of the relevant assessment year.
+Entrants shall designate a 14-day continuous period between the 25th of June and the 31st of July, to facilitate the Jury Visits and this should be stated in the form.
+No other preferences can be considered during planning of the jury itinerary. - b) The final schedule of the assessment itineraries will be announced after the Spring Meeting.
+The date and time of judging will be based on the most logical and economical option available.
+The length of the working day will be a major consideration when planning the legs. - c) General information about the participant can be provided for the Spring Meeting of the jury.
+This can be in the form of small promotional brochures or other media. - d) A clear and visible Entente Florale Europe logo should be used in all documentation in connection with the competition.
+The logo can be downloaded from the EFE homepage or obtained from the Secretary General EFE.

 5.2.
-Preparation for the Assessment Visit
+Preparation for the Assessment Visit.